Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 1. What is weight decay?
 What is it added?
 1. What is a hyperparameter?
 How do you choose which settings are going to be hyperparameters and which are going to be learnt? (either difficult to optimize or not appropriate to learn - learning model capacity by learning the degree of a polynomial or coefficient of the weight decay term always results in choosing the largest capacity until it overfits on the training set)
 1. Why is a validation set necessary?
-1. Compare and contrast the different types of cross-validation.
+1. What are the different types of cross-validation?
+When do you use which one?
+1. What are point estimation and function estimation in the context of Machine Learning?
+What is the relation between them?
 1.